pasqal-io/pasqal-cloud/README.md

 # Create a new batch and send it to Pasqal QPUs
 batch = sdk.create_batch(serialized_sequence)
+# You can also choose to run your batch on an emulator using the optional argument 'emulator'
+# batch = sdk.create_batch(serialized_sequence, emulator=True)

 # Add jobs to your batch
 job1 = batch.add_job(runs=400)